Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/src/Epicweb.Azure.Function.CustomAI/readme.md

 ## support

-Contact support @ óptimizely.guru for demo or support
+Contact support @ optimizely.guru for demo or support

 ## Get Started with Epicweb AI-Assistant for Optimizely